martinbaillie/homebrew-openbsd-pcengines-router/README.md

 This repo contains revised notes and Ansible collateral from building this fully open source router, circa early Feb 2017.

+2018 Update: moved from OpenBSD 6.0-CURRENT to 6.3-STABLE.
+The router had a solid 400 day uptime.

 ![Router](./router.png "Router")

 #### What